 In December 2019, a strain of novel coronavirus causing the COVID-19 disease was reported to have surfaced in Wuhan, China.
-Since then, COVID-19 has spread to throughout the world, including the Netherlands and the United States.
+Since then, COVID-19 has spread throughout the world, including the Netherlands and the United States.
 In March 2020, the World Health Organization (WHO) characterized COVID-19 as a pandemic.
 To date, the COVID-19 pandemic has interfered with the normal function of businesses worldwide, including in the form of travel restrictions, shelter-in-place orders and quarantines, office and school closures, bans on public gatherings and employees being encouraged or required to work from home pursuant to guidance provided by national, state and local officials including the U.S. Center for Disease Control and Prevention (CDC) and European local health agencies, including the Dutch National Institute for Health and Environment or Het Rijksinstituut voor Volksgezondheid en Milieu (RIVM).
-For example, most of our employees located in the Netherlands are not able to travel to the U.S., where certain of our collaborators and employees are located, which could have an adverse impact on our ability to conduct our business.
-Similarly, employees located in the U.S. are not able to travel to the Netherlands under current restrictions.
+For example, most of our employees located in the Netherlands are restricted in the manner of travel to the U.S., where certain of our collaborators and employees are located, which could have an adverse impact on our ability to conduct our business.
+Similarly, employees located in the U.S. are restricted in the manner of travel to the Netherlands under current guidelines.
 Additionally, on March 18, 2020, we temporarily suspended our laboratory research activities at our facilities in Utrecht, the Netherlands to help secure the safety of our employees and to adhere to government recommendations of social distancing and limited public exposure in connection with the COVID-19 pandemic.
 We have since re-opened our offices and laboratory in Utrecht, maintaining social distancing and imposing other requirements consistent with government guidance.
-Further, we have recommended our employees in the U.S. and Netherlands work from home when possible and for those employees working at our offices and laboratory in Utrecht, and offices in Cambridge Ma. they are required to maintain social distancing and follow requirements consistent with the guidance provided by the CDC, Federal, state and local regulations for the U.S. and RIVM for the Netherlands.
-While we use reasonable business practices to mitigate the risk of exposure to COVID-19 while on Company-operated premises, we cannot guarantee that traveling to and from and visiting the office will not expose employees to infectious agent or eliminate inherent risks to our workforce and our business operations resulting from COVID-19.
+Further, we have recommended our employees in the Netherlands and employees of our subsidiary Merus US, Inc., in the U.S. work from home when possible.
+For those employees working at our offices and laboratory in Utrecht, they are required to maintain social distancing and follow requirements consistent with the guidance provided by the RIVM for the Netherlands, and employees of our subsidiary Merus US, Inc. are required to abide by the guidelines of the CDC, and Federal, state and local regulations for the U.S. While we use reasonable business practices to mitigate the risk of exposure to COVID-19 while on Company-operated premises, we cannot guarantee that traveling to and from and visiting the office will not expose employees to infectious agents or eliminate inherent risks to our workforce and our business operations resulting from COVID-19.
 Given the uncertainty caused by the COVID-19 pandemic we cannot be certain that we will not suspend our laboratory research activities at our facilities or suspend use of our offices in the future.